Campuses of the University of Nottingham: Climate

-The warmest months are July and August, with average highs of just over 21 °C, whilst the coldest month is January, with a temperature range of 1.2 °C to 6.9 °C. Maximum and minimum temperatures throughout the year are around the England average.
-The highest temperature recorded at Sutton Bonington was 34.8 °C on 3 August 1990, a temperature that was unbeaten in the heatwave of 2003.
-Frost occurs typically between November and April, with an average of 48 days a year with frost recorded.
-The sunniest months are July, August and May (in that order).
+The warmest month is July, with an average high of just over 22 °C, whilst the coldest month is January, with a temperature range of 1.9 °C to 7.5 °C. Maximum and minimum temperatures throughout the year are around the England average.
+The highest temperature recorded at Sutton Bonington was 39.4 °C on 19 July 2022.
+Frost occurs typically between November and April, with an average of 42 days a year with frost recorded.
+The sunniest months are July, May and August (in that order).

 The average annual rainfall is about 630 mm, with October to January being the wettest period although June is the wettest month, compared with the national average of 870 mm.
-The driest months are May, February and July (in that order).
+The driest months are March, February and April (in that order).

-Below are average temperature and rainfall figures taken between 1981 and 2010 for the official weather station at the Sutton Bonington campus itself.
+Below are average temperature and rainfall figures taken between 1991 and 2020 for the official weather station at the Sutton Bonington campus itself.